Tanmay161109/HOUSE-TRACKER/README.md

 - Firebase Realtime Database

 ## Why I built this
 Our school's house point system was being tracked manually across spreadsheets and notice boards, which meant results were always delayed and inconsistent between houses.
 I built this to give every house real-time visibility into standings the moment points were updated — no more waiting for someone to manually update a board.
+This is not the best version my laptop would not support so according to that it is quite the best version